PacSim/pacsim/README.md

 The default vehicle model provided is rather simple and just meant to be a starting point.
 You are encouraged to integrate your own vehicle model by implementing the `IVehicleModel` class.

-For info on how to run the docker container and how to develop code around it, check the [docs folder](./doc/docker_usage.md).
+## Docker Dev Container

+A [Dockerfile](./.devcontainer/Dockerfile) is configured that already contains all the dependencies.
+It can be used with a [dev container environment](./.devcontainer) or launched independently wiht the [docker-compose](./docker-compose.yml) file.
+For more info, check the [docs folder](./doc/docker_usage.md).

 # Contributing
 Contributions in any form (reports, feedback, requests, submissions) are welcome.
 Preferably create an Issue or Pull request for that.